scality/Zenko/docs/docsource/installation/configure/configuring_zenko.rst

 .. _configuring_zenko:

-Configuring Zenko
+Configuring XDM
 =================

-Zenko is readily configurable using Helm to pass values set in Helm charts.
+XDM is readily configurable using Helm to pass values set in Helm charts.
 Helm charts are stored in Zenko/kubernetes/zenko/ and its subdirectories.
 Helm charts are YAML files with configurable values.
-In a Zenko deployment, reconfiguration, or upgrade, Helm reads charts in the following order:
+In a XDM deployment, reconfiguration, or upgrade, Helm reads charts in the following order:

 #.
-Base settings for Zenko microservices (for example, Grafana settings,
+Base settings for XDM microservices (for example, Grafana settings,
    written to Zenko/kubernetes/zenko/charts/grafana/values.yaml).
 #.
-Base settings for Zenko.
+Base settings for XDM.
 These settings override the base microservice
    settings, and are found in Zenko/kubernetes/zenko/values.yaml.
 #.
 Custom settings, which you can write to an options.yaml file.
 Settings
    written to this file override settings read from the preceding values.yaml file.

-Zenko's charts are populated by default to provide a stable, feature-rich deployment.
-It is easiest and safest to deploy Zenko using these default settings in a test environment and to adjust settings there for a working deployment.
-If your use case requires configuring Zenko before deployment, these instructions will remain valid and portable to the production system.
+XDM's charts are populated by default to provide a stable, feature-rich deployment.
+It is easiest and safest to deploy XDM using these default settings in a test environment and to adjust settings there for a working deployment.
+If your use case requires configuring XDM before deployment, these instructions will remain valid and portable to the production system.

 Modify options.yaml